-Insulation Coatings – Distinct from conformal coatings for their enhanced insulation properties, insulation coatings are convenient solutions for electrical isolation of high voltage parts like motor windings and coils.
+Insulation Coatings – Distinct from conformal coatings due to their enhanced insulation properties, insulation coatings offer a convenient solution when the electrical isolation of high voltage parts such as motor windings and coils is required.

-Conformal Coating Sprays – Available for acrylic, polyurethane and silicone/acrylic hybrid products, aerosols offer the benefits of spray application without the need to install expensive pneumatic equipment for low volume projects.
+Conformal Coating Sprays – Available for acrylic, polyurethane and silicone/acrylic hybrid products, aerosols offer the benefits of spray application without the need to install expensive pneumatic equipment, making them ideal for low-volume projects.

-Conformal Coating Strippers – A powerful combination of solvents that breaks down chemical bonds allowing you to strip away unwanted coating or adhesive.
+Conformal Coating Strippers – A powerful combination of solvents that breaks down chemical bonds allowing you to strip away unwanted coatings or adhesives.
 Also available in a gel for more selective removal.

 Conformal Coating Thinners – Solvents for thinning out conformal coatings for better application.
 Consult the conformal coating technical data sheet for recommended thinners.

 |De-Wetting – De-wetting occurs when a coating fails to spread (or wet) over parts of the substrate, and subsequently floods adjacent areas.
 This happens when common residues such as flux, grease, oil or cutting fluid remain on the surface, impeding the natural flow of the coating and preventing it from spreading out and levelling.
 The solution is to clean the substrate thoroughly until no contaminants remain.|

 Orange Peel – As the name implies, “orange peel” results in a bumpy, contoured surface finish that resembles orange peel.
 This issue stems from the spray technique – namely, setting the spray pressure too low, which provides insufficient atomization, or from using the wrong thinner.
 Avoid “orange peel” by using the spray settings and thinners recommended in the product’s Technical Data Sheet (TDS).